metridoc/metridoc-rails/ansible/README.md

   - `jenkins.yml` - deploys the Jenkins server used for job management.
   - `metridoc.yml` - deploys containers for the Metridoc Rails application.
   - `monitoring.yml` - deploys containers for the monitoring and alerting stack.
+  - `production.yml` - deploys containers for the Metridoc Rails application and python scripts.
   - `python_jobs.yml` - deploys a container to run python scripts
 - `local.yml` - deploy the `local` inventory locally.
 This is intended for developing the Metridoc application and supporting services locally.
 Does not deploy Jenkins, monitoring services, or the replica database.
 The `local.sh` script in the repository root can be used to run this playbook via Docker container and perform additional local configuration.
 - `vagrant.yml` - deploys the `vagrant` development playbook.
 This is intended for developing the Metridoc application and supporting services locally and is not meant to be manually [see Vagrant](../README.md#vagrant).